Young Miko: Bzrp Music Sessions, Vol. 58

 "Young Miko: Bzrp Music Sessions, Vol. 58" is a song by Argentine producer Bizarrap and Puerto Rican rapper and singer Young Miko.
 It was released on January 10, 2024, through Dale Play Records, as part of their Bzrp Music Sessions series.

 Background and release

 Rumors of a possible collaboration between Young Miko and Bizarrap began when in some comments on music videos of Young Miko's songs people wrote that a session with the Puerto Rican singer could be a success, and that Bizarrap would add her to part of their Bzrp Music Sessions series.
 In December 2023, it was speculated that Colombian singer-songwriter Feid could be the participant in Bzrp Music Sessions #58.
 Young Miko was later confirmed to be the performer for Bzrp Music Sessions #58, when Bizarrap announced on their Instagram their collaboration with the singer on January 8, 2024, and scheduled for release on January 10.

 Composition

 The song combines reggaeton, trap, certain touches of R&B and use of synthesizers.
-Lyrically, the song explores themes of success, resilience, and staying true to oneself in the face of criticism and pressure.